 To be readily accepted, new information has to fit comfortably within our worldview, paradigms, and beliefs.
 Anything outside of these parameters can is equivalent to lifting a 50-pound weight.
 It’s challenging to integrate new or foreign concepts within our minds.
 It’s challenging to understand a concept such as “light-years” or light speed unless we deal with these concepts on a routine basis.

-It is easier for your mother to explain what happened yesterday at the neighborhood watch, but she struggles to understand what you do with your big-city job.
+It is easier for your mother to explain what happened yesterday at the neighborhood watch.
+However, she struggles to understand what you do with your big-city job.
 Still, the details of your work are more than readily available online.

 When we interact with unfamiliar information, facts, and details, a situation ripe for misinformation ensues.
 We attempt to absorb this information through the lens of our worldview and find it challenging to trust unfamiliar people, even if their words make sense on a logical level.
 We are more comfortable receiving news from familiar sources.